uarslan-git/its/README.md

 # Readme

-Curious Camel (preliminary name) is an Intelligent Tutoring System for programming.
-In this file, you will find information on how to start using, contributing or hosting Curious Camel.
+SCRIPT (Step-based Coding for Research and Interactive Programming Training) is an Intelligent Tutoring System for programming.
+In this REDAME, you will find information on how to start using, contributing or hosting SCRIPT.
 This software is developed and maintained by the Knowledge Representation and Machine Learning (KML) group of Bielefeld University (https://www.uni-bielefeld.de/fakultaeten/technische-fakultaet/arbeitsgruppen/kml/).

 ## License

-This software is distributed under the xxxx license.
-It shall not be redistributed commercially.
-The source code shall not be used in proprietary systems unless permission is granted by the KML group.
+"SCRIPT" is an Intelligent Tutoring System for Programming.
+Copyright (C) 2025  Benjamin Paaßen, Jesper Dannath, Alina Deriyeva

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

 ## Feature List

-- [x] Online code-editor
+- [x] Online code-editor based on Monaco code editor
 - [x] Display tasks and feedback with markdown
 - [x] User management and data-collection settings
 - [x] Save code execution using Jugde0